BioDT/uc-ias-workflows/README.md

 - Error: Errors
 - Critical: Critical errors

 Logging is mostly done using the `logging` module in Python.
-However, some tasks use the `logging` module in R. The logging module in R is a wrapper for the Python logging module.
-The logging module in R is used in the following tasks:

-- `process/chelsa.R`
-- `process/corine.R`
-- `process/gbif.R`
+However, some tasks use `R` where scripts are submitted to the HPC slurm queue.
+In such cases, the logs will be stored to `.out` and `.err` files in the `logs` directory.

 ## Environment Variables: workflow parameter naming convention